-• Single objects
+Single objects

+- Select an object in the Explorer tree. - Select Release Object for Online Editing in the upper section of the Object Editor.
+Or use the object's context menu to select this option.

+· Multiple objects

-- Select an object in the Explorer tree. - Select Release Object for Online Editing i in the upper section of the Object Editor.
-Or use the object's context menu to select this option. - Multiple objects - Select the root item of the branch containing the objects. - Extend the Show Tree Operations menu in the upper section of the Object Editor and choose Release All Objects for Online Editing...
+- Select the root item of the branch containing the objects. - Extend the Show Tree Operations menu in the upper section of the Object Editor and choose Release All Objects for Online Editing...
+Or use the object's context menu -> More... to select this option.
 A dialog box in which you can select objects opens.
 Confirm with OK.